boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 This observation allows us to define an order-isomorphism from Z into Y
 - each z in Z maps to the least element of Y not included in f(I(z)).
-Then either f(Z)=Y, in which case we are done, or f(Z) is a proper subset of Y, in which case Z must be the whole of X or we\'d be able to extend f.
+Then either f(Z)=Y, in which case we are done, or f(Z) is a proper subset of Y, in which case Z must be the whole of $X$ or we\'d be able to extend f.